 2.1.
-General Validation, Substitution and Estimation Requirements
+General Validation, Substitution and Estimation requirements

-The principles to be applied to Validation, Substitution and Estimation in the National Electricity Market (NEM) include the following:
+The principles to be applied to Validation, Substitution and Estimation in the NEM include the following:

-- (a) The Metering Coordinator (MC) must coordinate the resolution of issues arising from the non-performance of metering systems, including any liaison with associated Registered Participants, Metering Providers (MPs), Metering Data Providers (MDPs), and Embedded Network Managers (ENMs).
+- (a) The MC must coordinate the resolution of issues arising from the non-performance of metering systems, including any liaison with associated Registered Participants, MP(s), MDP(s), and ENM(s).
 The MC must respond promptly to requests for remedial action from the MDP or AEMO. - (b) The MDP must identify metering data errors resulting from data collection and processing operations using Validation processes in accordance with this Procedure. - (c) The MDP must apply Substitutions in accordance with this Procedure to ensure that metering data is delivered to AEMO and Registered Participants.